astrofra/astrofra/README.md

 Inspired by the themes proposed by the TigSource.com forum, I designed and developed 4 experimental games, each over a one-month period, utilizing a custom real-time 3D engine:
 - [Mediécross](https://github.com/astrofra/game-mediecross), TigContest "A game by its cover", a reinterpretation of the game "Metrocross"
 - Flyin'Island, TigContest "Cockpit compo"
-- Der Erlkonig, TigContest "The Commonplace book" by H. P. Lovecraft
+- [Der Erlkonig](https://github.com/astrofra/game-der-erlkoenig), TigContest "The Commonplace book" by H. P. Lovecraft
 - VipeÜt, TigContest "Demake", a reimagined WipeOut for the Vectrex
+- (Dump Caverns](https://github.com/astrofra/ld15-dump-caverns), Ludum Dare 15, puzzle game prototype made in 48h.

 ![](img/work-perso-006.png)<br>
 <sub>_Screenshots of the experimental games VipeÜt, Mediécross, and Der Erlkonig._</sub><br>